presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task6_return/task.md

 }
 ```

 FlowChart:
 ![img.png](img.png)

-Please, copy/paste the code to visualizer and see how it works.
+Please, copy/paste the code to the visualizer and see how it works.

 On the other hand, we can simplify our code,
 make it beautiful if we use `return` to terminate the application once we notice invalid data